paulhibbitts/top-10-docsify-this-tips/README.md

 ## Embed Markdown Pages into Other Platforms

 - Seamlessly integrate and Docsify-This content only pages into other platforms (e.g. LMSs) by visually styling content using URL parameters.
-For example, https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-lms-content-pages/main&homepage=module-01.md&font-family=Lato%20Extended,%20Lato,Helvetica%20Neue,%20Helvetica,%20Arial,%20sans-serif&hide-credits=true
+For example, https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-lms-content-pages/main&homepage=module-01.md&font-family=Lato%20Extended,%20Lato,Helvetica%20Neue,%20Helvetica,%20Arial,%20sans-serif&font-size=1&hide-credits=true#

 # Bonus Tips

 ## Advanced Web Page Builder

-- Automatically show advanced customization options like merging Navbar items into the Sidebar or setting detailed rendering preferences using the URL `https://docsify-this.net?advanced=true`.
+- Automatically show advanced customization options like merging Navbar items into the Sidebar or setting detailed rendering preferences using the URL `https://docsify-this.net?advanced=true`, which you can also make a bookmark of.

 ## Multilingual Sites